ctcutler/accounts/README.md

 - move commodity conversion to parsing step
 - Fix sorting of items in tooltip to always match stacking in chart
 - Make number of layers shown on income and expenses charts adjustable
-- On click, show all income/expenses for selected time point in income/expense charts
 - add loading indicator to data file load
+- Figure out why the net worth chart has no liabilities at all in first 5 months